-• Advice on returning to work, lifting, sports etc. can be found in the Physiotherapy section of this booklet.

-• When you do start to drive it is important that you can perform all manoeuvres safely and comfortably so that you and other road users are safe.
+- Advice on returning to work, lifting, sports etc. can be found in the Physiotherapy section of this booklet. - You should check with your insurer that you will be covered when you do start to drive.
+It is important that you can perform all manoeuvres safely and comfortably so that you and other road users are safe.
 You should always wear a seat belt.